-The Economic Sanctions in the Global Economy Conference, organized under the auspices of the International Chamber of Commerce (ICC) Institute of World Business Law, provides a unique public-private forum to discuss the extraterritorial application of economic sanctions and issues such as how judges and arbitrators are expected to adjudicate a claim against non-performance triggered by foreign economic sanctions.
+Organized under the auspices of the International Chamber of Commerce (ICC) Institute of World Business Law, the conference provides a unique public-private forum to discuss the extraterritorial application of economic sanctions and issues such as how judges and arbitrators are expected to adjudicate a claim against non-performance triggered by foreign economic sanctions.
 The conference will take place in Paris on 25 June 2012.

 Leading government officials from both sides of the Atlantic and top decisionmakers at global companies will make the case to government officials on both sides of the Atlantic on how sanctions could be better conceived and applied.